rentruewang/koila/README.md

 ## 📝 Todos

-- 🧩 Provide an extensible API to write custom functions for the users.
 - 😌 Simplify internal workings even further.
 (Especially interaction between `Tensor`s and `LazyTensor`s).
+- 🧩 Provide an extensible API to write custom functions for the users.
 - 🍪 Work with multiple GPUs.

 ## 🚧 Warning

 The code works on many cases, but it's still a work in progress.
 This is not (yet) a fully `PyTorch` compatible library due to limited time.
+Avoid using it in production environments!

 ## 🥰 Contributing